 And indeed the people who glorify this book are often part of their own cult.

 All nuances are lost here.

-Reality is complex, exceptions abound, people have countless and sometimes even competing drives… Any black and white theory is almost bound to also be wrong in many aspects.
+Reality is complex, exceptions abound, and people have countless and sometimes even competing drives… Any black-and-white theory is almost bound to also be wrong in many aspects.

-To be clear: I don’t believe it for a second that women, on average, are stupid.
+To be clear: it’s not true that women, on average, are less intelligent than men.